-Page 1 of the bill starts in the Criminal Code by making changes in Section 12.1-31-12, which was known as the "trigger law."
-The definition of "abortion" is changed to match the definition used in the Abortion Control Act.
+Section 1 of the bill amends what was known as the "trigger law.
+SB 2150 makes several important changes to this law.
+They are:

+• The definition of "abortion" is based on the definition used in the Abortion Control Act.
 That definition was more recently passed, is clearer, and expressly excludes treating ectopic pregnancies.

-On page 2, lines 4 through 11, the bill inserts a definition of "medical emergency" that further down is made an exception to the prohibition.
+- A definition of "medical emergency" is added and made an exception to the offense.
 It is a cleaned-up version of the definition used in the Abortion Control Act.
-The changes on lines 12 through 18 also make the definitions consistent with the Abortion Control Act.

-The changes on page 2, line 21 change the exceptions from affirmative defenses to direct exceptions.
+The definition also includes a change requested by the North Dakota Hospital Association and the North Dakota Medical Association.3 - The exceptions are changed from affirmative defenses to direct exceptions.
 The "trigger ban" used affirmative defenses, in which a defendant would have to assert and then prove that the requirements for the exceptions existed.
 However, the "heartbeat ban," which under the principles of construction applies to all abortions after six weeks gestation, uses direct exception language.
-Because the most recent legislation used exceptions rather than affirmative defenses, and because it makes no sense to use affirmative defenses for abortions occurring during the first six weeks of gestation, but not after, SB 2150 removes the affirmative defenses to direct exceptions for all abortions.

-Page 2, lines 27 and 28, limits the exception for abortions in the case of rape or incest to abortions done in the first six weeks of gestation.
+Because the most recent legislation used exceptions rather than affirmative defenses, and because it makes no sense to use affirmative defenses for abortions occurring during the first six weeks of gestation, but not after, SB 2150 removes the affirmative defenses to direct exceptions for all abortions. - The exception for abortions in the case of rape or incest is limited to abortions done in the first six weeks of gestation.
 The heartbeat ban enacted in 2013 does not contain exceptions for rape or incest.
 Since this is the controlling law and because the purpose of the heartbeat ban was to prohibit abortions after six weeks gestation, the exception exists only for those weeks.
 This is the existing law, with or without SB 2150.